yellowled/s9y-2k11/README.markdown

 * 2 columns, left sidebar only
 * 2 columns, right sidebar only

-(If you leave _both_ sidebars empty, you'll get a layout which looks like 2 columns, right sidebar only – just without a sidebar.)
+If you leave _both_ sidebars empty, you'll get a layout which looks like 2 columns, right sidebar only – just without a sidebar.
+Also, the 3-column layout will display both sidebars on one side in small resolutions, effectively turning it into a 2-column layout in those resolutions.

 ### Theme options